 So far, we’ve looked at important developments in the elevator’s history, but this doesn’t fully demonstrate the significance of the invention in our society.
 Some of the benefits of elevators are obvious: allowing for the construction of skyscrapers and high-rise buildings, granting greater accessibility (especially for the disabled), etc.

-The influence of these few direct benefits are truly from where the invention of the elevator draws its significance in the Modern Age.
-While tall buildings traditionally served as status symbols in the past, seemingly demonstrating their greatness simply from their existence, they were also a practical way for providing more space in a fixed amount of land.
+Through this influence, the invention of the elevator draws its significance in the Modern Age.
+While tall buildings traditionally served as status symbols, seemingly demonstrating their greatness simply from their existence, they were also a practical way for providing more space in a fixed amount of land.
 In the early days of their construction, this was essential.
 In places like New York, taller buildings gave factory owners and workers space that was both more humane and more efficient, allowing industries to expand.

 This growth has continued until today, and it was only ever possible with the presence of elevators.
 All the people and business that have been packed into the Earth’s metropolises owe a major part of their lifestyles to this invention.
-These places remain the most economically powerful in the world.
+Major cities remain the most economically powerful in the world.
 In this way, the elevator was one of the key players in shaping our society.